Part 2 of 2

 examples show that the Quarterly Median Sale Price per Square Foot and the

-Simple Moving Average methods provide smoother and less volatile values, making
+Simple Moving Average methods yield smoother, less volatile values, making

 them ideal choices for time adjustment in an AVM.
 However, it is crucial to